keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/aws.md

 {% include breadcrumbs.html %}

 ## AWS Cloud Consultancy Services

+### Why lock your business into AWS?
 Amazon Web Services (AWS) offers a substantial amount of Cloud services that can be used to perform simple computation operations for hobbyist software developers, or running highly complex application workloads with an enterprise grade Service Level Agreement (SLA).
 The flexibility of using Amazon Web Services with projects has deemed it a good choice of Cloud provider due to its Capital Expenditure (CapEx) pricing model.
+Taking the plunge to migrate application workloads to AWS is a decision that must be made with much thought but the exact answer for that decision depends on your current I.T setup and requirements.

 ### How much does AWS cost?
 There is no definitive answer to what is the cost of AWS services as the needs and requirements of every enterprise of startup company will be different.